PhoenixJatrix/Clippr/README.md

 ❌ No cloud sync, telemetry, or analytics.

-🔐 You control what gets saved and can clear history anytime.
+🔐 You control what gets saved and for how long.

 ### 🧰 Tech Stack